The Enzyme Database

 Systematic name: cholesterol:oxygen oxidoreductase

-Comments: Contains flavin adenine dinucleotide (FAD).
+Comments: Contains FAD.
 Cholesterol oxidases are secreted bacterial bifunctional enzymes that catalyse the first two steps in the degradation of cholesterol.
 The enzyme catalyses the oxidation of the 3β-hydroxyl group to a keto group, and the isomerization of the double bond in the oxidized steroid ring system from the Δ5 position to Δ6 position (cf. EC 5.3.3.1, steroid Δ-isomerase).

 References: